DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 central arguments in our text no longer appear as controversial as they did when it first appeared.
 Yet, despite the changed historical circumstances, the widespread belief in the inherently liberating power of information technologies hasn’t disappeared.
-As the dotcom boosters boasted, the 2011 Arab Spring and Occupy protests proved that commercial platforms like Facebook and Twitter can be utilised for subversive goals.
+As the dot-com boosters boasted, the 2011 Arab Spring and Occupy protests proved that commercial platforms like Facebook and Twitter can be utilised for subversive goals.
 For large numbers of people, the emancipated future is still